devjoseruiz/Whac-A-Mole/README.md

 # Whac-A-Mole

 The classical Whac-A-Mole game, but the moles are Digletts!
-Made with Blazor/C# .NET & Bootstrap.
+A Pokemon inspired mini-game made with Blazor/C# .NET & Bootstrap.

 # Requirements